xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 separated value file manipulator, and a program that evaluated poetry for its measure of similarity to Byron.

-Our aim in this chapter is not so much to recreate that experience (we would not have the space to do it here, in any case) but to reveal some of the ideas that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach of teaching programming in the humanities environment.
+Our aim in this chapter is not so much to recapitulate that experience (we would not have the space to do it here, in any case) but rather to reveal some of the ideas that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach of teaching programming in the humanities environment.

-## Critical Computing in the Humanities
+## Critical Computing in the Humanities, Core Principles

 It is our firm belief that the teaching of computational principles in the humanities must happen in context: that is, grounded in the practice of humanities-based research and answering to the values held by the academic community.
-We call this approach critical computing, which for us involves the following eight principles:
+We call this approach critical computing, which for us involves the following nine principles:

 [^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md

 1. No black boxes!
+Empowered computing.

 Computers are everywhere.
 They mediate everything from financial markets, to archival research, and to the way many keep in touch with their friends and